ShaikMisbha327/ShaikMisbha327/README.md

 ✅ Quiz App – Interactive quiz with multiple questions

-💞️ I’m Looking to Collaborate On
+⭐️ I’m Looking to Collaborate On
 Open-source projects in JavaScript, Python, React, and SQL Exciting web development projects and learning new technologies

-📫 How to Reach Me
+📫 How to Reach Me:

 📧 Email: [smisbha327@gmail.com]